 Assuming that both parities have equal densities at $S_n$, the average s-wave neutron resonance spacing $D_0$ of the target nucleus in the neutron resonance experiment (i.e., the nucleus with one neutron fewer than the nucleus whose NLD is being considered) can be related to the spin-dependent level densities by

 where $J_t$ is the ground-state spin of the target nucleus.
-Further assuming that the spin distribution is well described by the spin-cutoff model (\ref{eq_sc}) leads the the relation
+Further assuming that the spin distribution is well described by the spin-cutoff model (\ref{eq_sc}), we find

-In the SMMC, the spin-projected level densities are calculated from the $M$-projected level densities using $\tilde\rho_J= \tilde\rho_{M=J} - \tilde\rho_{M=J+1}$ By computing the spin-projected NLDs, the spin-distribution $\tilde{\rho}_J/\rho$ can be calculated at fixed excitation energy $E_x$.
+In the SMMC, the spin-projected level densities are calculated from the $M$-projected level densities using $\rho_J= \rho_{M=J} - \rho_{M=J+1}$.
+By computing the spin-projected NLDs, we can determine the spin-distribution $\rho_J/\rho$ at fixed excitation energy $E_x$.
 We find that at excitation energies near $S_n$, the spin distribution is very well described by the spin cutoff model.
 A fit is then performed to determine the spin-cutoff parameter $\sigma(S_n)$ with high accuracy and used to calculate the average neutron resonance $s$-wave spacing $D_0$.

-The fitted values of $\sigma(S_n)$ shown in Table \ref{table_sn} are found to be within a few percent of the values from the empirical model of Refs.~\cite{Zhongfu1991,vonEgidy2005}, which were used in the Oslo method analyses.
+The fitted values of $\sigma(S_n)$ shown in Table \ref{table_sn} are found to be within a few percent of their rigid-body values, as well as from the empirical model of Refs.~\cite{Zhongfu1991,vonEgidy2005} that was used in the Oslo method analyses.
 For the even-even nuclei, we find the SMMC results for $\tilde{\rho}(S_n)$ and $D_0$ to agree with their experimental values.
 For the odd-mass nuclei, the SMMC values of $\tilde{\rho}(S_n)$ and $D_0$ are, respectively, lower and higher than their corresponding experimental values.
-We note however that the uncertainties in these quantities for the odd-mass nuclei are much larger due to the larger uncertainties in the determination of the ground-state energies.
+We note however that the uncertainties in these quantities for the odd-mass nuclei are much larger due to the larger uncertainties in the ground-state energies.

-In conclusion, we have carried out the first microscopic calculations of NSDs and NLDs in the actinide region using the SMMC.
-The SMMC is the only method currently able to handle the large model spaces required for this mass region.
+\ssec{Conclusion} In conclusion, we have carried out the first microscopic calculations of NSDs and NLDs in the actinide region using the SMMC.
+The SMMC is the only shell-model method currently able to handle the large model spaces required for this mass region.
 Our results are in agreement with experimental level counting data at low excitations, neutron resonance data, and recent Oslo method results.
-The SMMC spin projection enables predictions of the spin cutoff parameter and neutron resonance average spacing in nuclei that have not yet been studied experimentally.
+The SMMC spin projection method enables predictions of the spin cutoff parameter and neutron resonance average spacing in nuclei that have not yet been studied experimentally.